True History: An Account of Cannibal Captivity in Brazil: Historical context

 Native tribes were forced to form alliances with western powers to survive.
-One tribe, known as the Tupiniquin, allied with the Portuguese; another, called the Tupinambá, allied with the French.
+One tribe, known as the Tupiniquim, allied with the Portuguese; another, called the Tupinambá, allied with the French.
 As a mercenary, Staden fought for both Portugal and France, eventually finding himself as part of a garrison in a Portuguese settlement, which led to his being captured by the Tupinambá.
 Staden's experience was one of the first accounts of cannibalism by a European, and later caused turmoil in the world of anthropology, which had previously disputed the existence of cannibalism.

 Background

-Hans Staden was a German traveler born around 1520 in Hesse, a principality of what was then known as the “Holy Roman Empire”.
+Hans Staden was a German traveler born around 1520 in Hesse, a principality of the Holy Roman Empire.
 He studied in several towns in Hesse and even served as a soldier.
 In 1547, Staden declared that he would be leaving Hesse for India.
 He soon found himself in Latin America.

 Staden was known as a “go-between,” a mediator of sorts between the Europeans and the indigenous tribes.
 In addition to mediation, he also acted as a broker and translator for the Europeans.
 He was a mediator in multiple respects: social, economic and trade.
 Like any other “go-between,” he did not take sides.

 It was after Staden’s capture by the Tupinambá that he became a mediator.
 He possessed abundant knowledge of the land, geography and people, and during his time as a captive he made a conscious effort to learn the Tupinambá language, beliefs and customs.

 Once Staden gained this abundant knowledge of Tupinambá, they became pawns in his game.
 He began to deceive them.
 He claimed that the tribe’s oracles and gourds, known as Tamaraka, were lying about him.
 He changed his self-image in order to make his captors fear him.
 While achieving his own ends, he also made offers to be their healer, mercenary and even prophet.

 In 1552, after being released by Charles V, Staden returned home to Hesse, where he remained until his death in 1579.
 Allegedly, in 1556, he even spoke to a prince, Landgrave Phillip about his book.
 Staden described it as an adventure story, much more leisurely than the actual events.